 JF&CS Family Table is New England's largest kosher food pantry, providing healthy food on a monthly and emergency basis to individuals and families in need.
-Donations of Low-Sodium Vegetarian Soups and Multigrain Crackers can be placed in the donation box in the temple lobby.
-Also, volunteers are needed for sorting food and making deliveries, on a specific Sunday of each month.
-See the JF&CS distribution day schedule for details.
+Donations of any healthy vegetarian soups and/or Kosher low-sodium crackers can be placed in the Family Table box in the temple lobby.
+Also, volunteers are needed every month to help sort and/or deliver to needy families, on a specific Sunday of each month.
+See the JF&CS distribution day schedule for details (look under the "Waltham" column).

 Donate diapers and wipes for families in need to A Place To Turn Food Pantry in Natick.
 Sizes requested 4, 5 and 6 are the most needed.
 Donation Bin is located in the temple lobby.